ujw0l/guten-image-classify/readme.txt

 to the server.

 = Integrations =

-* Plugin uses third party model from https://tfhub.dev/google/imagenet/mobilenet_v1_025_224/classification/1
+* Plugin uses third party model from (no data is sent out of users's device , it only loads model) https://tfhub.dev/google/imagenet/mobilenet_v1_025_224/classification/1

 == Installation ==